-This one-acre garden for kids is filled with fascinating plants and loads of hands-on activities.
-There are scavenger hunts, science stations, and games.
+The Discovery Garden is one-acre garden for kids is filled with fascinating plants and habitats.

 - An elevated boardwalk.
 Walk just beneath the canopies of Lavelle's cork and black locust trees.